2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             stat=">6,000" stat_label="educators and learners using the hub in a single day" image="/images/communities/utoronto-datatools.png"
-            alt="The University of Toronto JupyterHub landing page with Jupyter Notebook, RStudio, and JupyterLab log-in options" caption="The [datatools.utoronto.ca](https://datatools.utoronto.ca/) landing page.
+            alt="The University of Toronto JupyterHub landing page with Jupyter Notebook, RStudio, and JupyterLab log-in options" caption="The [datatools.utoronto.ca](https://datatools.utoronto.ca/) landing page, branded for the university.
 Students choose Notebook, RStudio, or JupyterLab and sign in with their university account." >}}
         The University of Toronto runs a Python hub, an R hub, and a high-memory hub for courses across the university, with [its own support pages](https://act.utoronto.ca/jupyterhub-support/).
         Instructors share assignments as [nbgitpuller links](https://nbgitpuller.readthedocs.io/) that open directly on the hub.
         [How the hub manages storage at that scale](../blog/2024/utoronto-storage-monitoring/index.md) is on our blog.